Effects of the Chernobyl disaster: Estimating the human death toll

-Human health effects studies

 The majority of premature deaths caused by Chernobyl are expected to be the result of cancers and other diseases induced by radiation in the decades after the event.
 This will be the result of a large population exposed to relatively low doses of radiation increasing the risk of cancer across that population.
 Some studies have considered the entire population of Europe.
 Interpretations of the current health state of exposed populations vary.
 Therefore, estimates of the ultimate human impact of the disaster have relied on numerical models of the effects of radiation on health.
 The effects of low-level radiation on human health are not well understood, and so the models used, notably the linear no threshold model, are open to question.

 Given these factors, studies of Chernobyl's health effects have come up with different conclusions and are sometimes the subject of scientific and political controversy.
 The following section presents some of the major studies on this topic.

 Official studies

 Chernobyl Forum report

 In September 2005, a draft summary report by the Chernobyl Forum, comprising a number of UN agencies including the International Atomic Energy Agency (IAEA), the World Health Organization (WHO), the United Nations Development Programme (UNDP), other UN bodies and the Governments of Belarus, the Russian Federation and Ukraine, set the number of deaths due to the accident at about 50 (47 workers who died of acute radiation syndrome and 9 children who died from thyroid cancer), and added that a "total of up to 4000 people could eventually die of radiation exposure from the Chernobyl nuclear power plant accident" (excess cancer deaths which might eventually happen among the 600,000 with the highest levels of exposure).

 The full version of the WHO health effects report adopted by the UN, published in April 2006, included an added 5000 eventually possible fatalities from contaminated areas in Belarus, Russia and Ukraine and predicted that, in total, an upper limit of 9000 might eventually die from cancer among the 6.9 million most-exposed Soviet citizens.
 Some newspapers and antinuclear organizations claimed the paper was minimizing the consequences of the accident.

+A study by Greenpeace estimated 10,000–200,000 additional deaths in Belarus, Russia, and Ukraine from 1990 to 2004.
+The report was criticized for relying on non-peer-reviewed studies, while Gregory Härtl, a WHO spokesman, suggested its conclusions were ideologically motivated.

+The publication Chernobyl: Consequences of the Catastrophe for People and the Environment claimed 985,000 premature deaths, but was criticized for bias and using unverifiable sources.